InnoDB Tables

 estimates accordingly.
 Note that since it is only an estimate,

-repeated runs of ANALYZE TABLE
+repeated runs of ANALYZE TABLE may produce different numbers.
+MySQL

 uses index cardinality estimates only in join optimisation.
 If some

-join is not optimised in the right way, you may try using ANALYZE TABLE
+join is not optimised in the right way, you may try using ANALYZE TABLE.

-group commit capability now works also when MySQL
+InnoDB group commit capability now works also when MySQL

 binlogging is switched on.
 There have to be > 2 client threads